Denmark–Vietnam relations

-Denmark–Vietnam relations relates to foreign relations between Denmark and Vietnam.
+Denmark–Vietnam relations are foreign relations between Denmark and Vietnam.
 Both countries established diplomatic relations on November 25, 1971.
 On April 1, 1994, Denmark established an embassy in Hanoi, and since August 12, 2000, Vietnam has had an embassy in Copenhagen.

 Vietnamese migration

 Approximately 8,500 Vietnamese live in Denmark.

 They were heavily impacted by the Vietnam War.

 Agreements

-In 2002, the two countries signed an environment protection agreement.

-In 2007, the two countries signed a framework agreement on the Danish general credit programme for Vietnam.
+In 2002, the two countries signed an environment protection agreement, and in 2007, a framework agreement on the Danish general credit programme for Vietnam.